Ayaan2106/Concrete_Strength_Prediction/README.md

-# Concrete Strength Prediction
+Concrete Strength Prediction Model

+This repository contains a machine learning model that predicts the compressive strength of concrete in MPa using input features like cement, water, and age.
+The model is trained with XGBoost, k-nearest neighbour, and random forest.
+The setup includes tools for visualisation and analysis.

+Features
-Predicting compressive strength of concrete using XGBoost, Random Forest, and K-Nearest Neighbours.
+-Predict concrete compressive strength using a pre-trained model.

-## What’s included
-- `Recognition of Concrete Code - Final.ipynb` — Full analysis & results (notebook).
-- `Concrete_Data.csv` — Dataset (original encoding required: `latin1`).
-- Plots are generated in the notebook; key results: XGBoost R² ≈ 0.93, MAE ≈ 2.72 are generated in a table.
+-Visualize data and predictions with matplotlib and seaborn.
+-Display results in tabular format using tabulate.
+-Easy setup with a clean requirements.txt for reproducibility.

+Requirements
+The project requires Python 3.10+ and the following packages (already included in requirements.txt):